dilipvamsi/sqlite-realtime-db/README.md

 The WebSocket Hub is sharded (default 16 shards) based on Collection Name hash.
 *   **Benefit:** A massive broadcast on the `orders` collection does not block a user subscribing to `chats`.
 *   **Scalability:** Allows the Go runtime to schedule query matching across all available CPU cores.

+### 4. SingleFlight (Request Coalescing)
+To protect the database during "Thundering Herd" events (e.g., thousands of clients reconnecting simultaneously):
+*   **Mechanism:** If 5,000 clients request the exact same query snapshot at the same time, the server executes the SQL **once**.
+*   **Result:** The memory buffer is shared across all 5,000 goroutines.
+Memory allocation drops from O(N) to O(1), virtually eliminating Garbage Collection spikes.

+### 5. Passive WAL Checkpointing
+A background janitor runs `PRAGMA wal_checkpoint(PASSIVE)` on a timer.
+*   **Why:** Standard SQLite checkpoints can sometimes block readers/writers if the WAL grows too large.
+*   **Benefit:** This keeps the WAL file compact and ensures consistent p99 write latency without "stuttering" during heavy load.

 ---